-Of the more than 55,000 veterans living in Mecklenburg County, 8,000 are estimated to live with a service-related disability, with a growing number of both younger and older veterans being identified as unemployed or homeless.
+Of the more than 50,000 veterans living in Mecklenburg County, 8,000 are estimated to live with a service-related disability, with a growing number of both younger and older veterans being identified as unemployed or homeless.
 Benefit claims often take significant time and effort to resolve, and cases may also involve complex procedures and evidence that require assistance to fully understand.
-The staff of Charlotte Center for Legal Advocacy is dedicated to providing veterans with the aid that is needed to build security for themselves and their families.
+Charlotte Center for Legal Advocacy is dedicated to providing veterans with the aid that is needed to build security for themselves and their families.

-We serve low-income veterans and families in Mecklenburg, Cabarrus and Union Counties who are seeking help with disability benefits claims and appeals, discharge upgrades and over-payment issues, as well as additional civil legal matters, at little or no cost.
+We serve low-income veterans and their families in Mecklenburg, Cabarrus and Union Counties who are seeking help with disability benefits claims and appeals, discharge upgrades and over-payment issues, as well as additional civil legal matters, at little or no cost.

 Our services focus on: